remimimimimi/ghaf-not/README.md

   that NixOS provides,
 - and put it to good use to define a runit configuration (see the `runit.nix` file).

+## Related

+- [vpsAdminOS](https://vpsadminos.org/) is another Nix distribution based on not-os.
+(It is meaningful to diff this repository against vpsAdminOS `os/` directory.)

 <hr />